 With the massive number of schools in the world, where and how exactly do you begin?

-- Institute Rankings: There are multiple rankings available on the Internet, so find one that ranks schools which offer courses in your fields of interest.
+There are multiple rankings available on the Internet, so find one that, ranks schools which offer courses in your fields of interest.
 You can choose to include top 25 or top 50, depending on your comfort.
-This will provide you with the first exhaustive list of institutes.
+This will provide you with an exhaustive list of institutes.

-b) Faculty: In a Masters degree, it is very important to know the academic accomplishments and research projects of your faculty.
+- Faculty: In a Masters degree, it is very important to know the academic accomplishments and research projects of your faculty.
 The more extensive their industrial network is, the likelier they are to get funding for various projects.
 The exposure you will get as a student in research projects, to a large extent, depends on the professors with whom you work.
 Your task here is to read about the various teachers in your course of choice and figure out the ones who will be good mentors.
+You should also take into account the accessibility of the faculty, how easy it is for you to approach them should you have any doubts.

-c) Campus Life: The campus life defines the support system you get in a new and unknown place.
+- Campus Life & Facilities available: The campus life defines the support system you get in a new and unknown place.
 Sometimes the diversity in the student population also matters.
 This factor varies for every individual, and only you can judge your social requirements.
 So you will have to read about the campus life of all the shortlisted schools and find the ones that suit your requirements the best.
+Equally important are the facilities which are available at the university which includes the lab equipments, the library etc.

 The second filter should leave you with not more than ten schools, which is the final choice of institutes for you.